-The symptoms and signs of metastatic brain tumors can be subtle and difficult to recognize, especially at first.
-We often find these tumors when testing for other conditions or when investigating the stage of your primary cancer.
+The symptoms and signs of brain metastases can be hard to see at first.
+We often find these tumors when we are testing you for other health conditions.
+We also find them when we are assessing the stage of your primary cancer.

-- Headaches, sometimes with nausea and vomiting.
-These are caused by a tumor creating pressure inside the skull, squeezing nearby brain tissue.
-They are typically worse in the morning and lessen as the day goes on.
+A tumor makes pressure inside the skull, squeezing nearby brain tissue.
+This causes headaches.
+They are often worse in the morning and hurt less as the day goes on.

-- Problems with speech, vision, and understanding.
-A tumor can affect the parts of the brain that control these abilities.
+A tumor can affect the parts of the brain that control speech, vision, and understanding.

-- Physical weakness and numbness.
-This develops when a tumor affects the parts of the brain that control the muscles.
-Problems with movement and other motor functions are possible if a tumor gets in the way of the normal flow of signals from the brain to the muscles.
+A tumor can affect the parts of the brain that control the muscles.
+This can cause weakness and numbness.
+You may have problems with movement and other motor functions.
+This happens if a tumor gets in the way of the normal flow of signals from the brain to muscles.